AmirCpu2/MTProto/README.md

-# MTProto
+# MTProto and Shadowsocks
-Best MTProto Script Installer
+Best MTProto and Shadowsocks vertions Script Installer